KristianRaue/cedalo.github.io/index.md

                     <p>Joint Webinar with CONFLUENT, the original creators of Apache Kafka®<br />
                     June 30, 2020 - 11:00am - 12:00pm CEST</p>
                     <h2>Streamsheets and Apache Kafka – Interactively build real-time Dashboards & Streaming Apps by using your Spreadsheet Skills</h2>
-                    <ul>Hear Kai Waehner of Confluent and Kristian Raue of Cedalo on these topics:</ul>
+                    <ul>Hear Kai Waehner of Confluent and Kristian Raue of Cedalo on these topics:
                         <li>Where Apache Kafka and Streamsheets fit in the data ecosystem (Industrial IoT, Smart Energy, Clinical Applications, Finance Applications)</li>
                         <li>Customer Story: How the Freiburg University Hospital uses Kafka and Streamsheets for dashboarding the utilization of clinical assets</li>
                         <li>15-Minutes Live Demonstration: Building a financial fraud detection dashboard based on Confluent Cloud, ksqlDB and Cedalo Cloud Streamsheets just using spreadsheet formulas.</li>